-The Academy has a responsibility to ensure that all persons who visit the school's premises or work on site are safe at all times and is fully compliant under the Equalities Act.
-In order that this is done effectively, the Head of School/Principal will ensure that disabled visitors are protected from everyday hazards within the Academy as well as more urgent issues such as emergency evacuation.
+The Academy has a responsibility to ensure that all persons who visit the School's premises or work on site are safe at all times and is fully compliant under the Equalities Act.
+In order that this is done effectively, the Principal will ensure that disabled visitors are protected from everyday hazards within the School, as well as more urgent issues such as emergency evacuation.